HyperspaceApp/Hyperspace/doc/api/Explorer.md

 #### /explorer/pending [GET]

-Returns informations about blocks found that are still waiting for confirmations.
+Returns informations about blocks found that are still waiting for confirmation.

 ###### Response
 The JSON formatted block or a standard error response.